 3. Major Investment 3.1 Has your area been responsible for the initiation or delivery of one or more major investment projects during the past financial year?
 (If not, please ignore the other questions in this section) Yes /No There haven't been any Major Investment Projects (>£5m) within the Glasgow colleges region since GCRB achieved fully fundable operational status.
-Major investment projects are defined in the Major Investment Projects section of the Scottish Public Finance Manual (SPFM) but can also be defined as initiatives: • requiring spending over and above departmental expenditure limits • requiring primary legislation • being innovative or contentious All Major Investment Projects must adhere to the guidance in the SPFM, and its key principles should be adopted in relation to all investment projects.
+Major investment projects are defined in the Major Investment Projects section of the Scottish Public Finance Manual (SPFM) but can also be defined as initiatives: requiring spending over and above departmental expenditure limits requiring primary legislation being innovative or contentious All Major Investment Projects must adhere to the guidance in the SPFM, and its key principles should be adopted in relation to all investment projects.
 3.2 Do/did your project's governance arrangements align with the Scottish Government's strategic and sector specific governance procedures?
 Yes/No Not applicable.
-Declaring all new major projects to the PPM-CoE by means of the submission of a completed Risk Potential Assessment form (see 3.3).
+Relevant procedures include the following: Declaring all new major projects to the PPM-CoE by means of the submission of a completed Risk Potential Assessment form (see 3.3).
 Issuing the SRO with an appointment letter, confirming their responsibilities and the aims, objectives, timescales and funding arrangements for the project.
 Putting arrangements in place to address each of the SG's Programme and Project Management (PPM) Principles.
 For construction and infrastructure projects, complying with the guidance in the Construction Procurement Manual.
-For IT and digitally enabled projects, registering the project with the Office of the Chief Information Officer and complying with the Technology Assurance Framework; including compliance with the Digital First Service Standard for new digital public services and Scottish Government corporate systems.
-For Health Sector projects, complying with the guidance in the NHS Scotland Scottish Capital Investment Manual.
+For IT and digitally enabled projects, registering the project with the Digital Assurance Office_and complying with the Technology Assurance Framework; including compliance with the Digital First Service Standard for new digital public services and Scottish Government corporate systems.